 The Tea Time Brewpub

 The well known Tea Time Brewpub opened its doors just over 2 years ago in April 2014.
-Quickly becoming a success due to its variety of home brewed real ales, the British pub has a mixed clientele of Polish locals, expats and travellers wanting a little taste of home.
+Quickly becoming a success due to its variety of home brewed real ales, the British pub has a mixed clientèle of Polish locals, ex-pats and travelers wanting a little taste of home.
 Tea Time’s is the only real ale pub in Krakow so its standards are high.
 With quality ale brewed on site, they offer a wide selection of hand pulled real ales, alongside their special monthly ales.
 Located at Dietla 1, it is a good option for a light refreshment after a visit round Wawel Castle or as the last stop after a walk by the riverside.
 There is an international pub quiz in English Every Monday, for anyone willing to test their general knowledge.

 Found at the Teatr Bagatela tram stop, down a set of stairs and into a bar with a nice rustic feel, is CK Browar.
 Serving 5 tasty beers in sizes from 0.3l to a 5 litre giraffe, CK Browar is a favorite among Krakow Breweries.
 Always busy, it does mean that finding a table or getting any sort of service is a bit tricky.
 If you do have the patience to wait though, the beer is well worth it.
 If choosing one is too difficult, they have a taster offer, with five beers served in miniature mugs.
-Offering an assortment of dishes at various prices for all budgets, the bar can also appease your appetite as well as quench your thirst.
+There’s an assortment of dishes at various prices for all budgets.
+So the bar can also appease your appetite as well as quench your thirst.